greenageinfo/greenageinfo.github.io/policies/coc.md

 ## Vehicles, Speed Limits and Parking

 - Dos
-	+ It is must for all residents to <a href="{{site.baseurl}}/stickers">get a vehicle identification sticker</a> for their 4-wheeler and 2-wheelers.
+	+ It is must for all residents to get a vehicle identification sticker for their 4-wheeler and 2-wheelers.
 No exceptions.
-	+ <a href="{{site.baseurl}}/visitor">Visitors must only park their vehicles in the Visitor Parking spots</a> in Greenage.
+	+ [Visitors](/visitor) must only park their vehicles in the Visitor Parking spots.
 For visitor parking overnight or for extended period, contact GOA office.
 	+ Adhere to speed limit of 20 km/hour across Greenage.
 	+ Follow the traffic signs and one-way restrictions
 - Donts